rubenfcasal/COVID-19/2020/Readme.md

-# Datos oficiales de COVID-19 en España
+# Datos oficiales de COVID-19 en España (datos 2021)

 <!--
 Readme.md is generated from Readme.Rmd.